Developmental psychology: Mother and father factors

-Parenting roles in child development have typically focused on the role of the mother.
-Recent literature, however, has looked toward the father as having an important role in child development.
-Affirming a role for fathers, studies have shown that children as young as 15 months benefit significantly from substantial engagement with their father.
+Parenting research has traditionally focused on mothers, but recent studies highlight the important role of fathers in child development.
+Children as young as 15 months benefit significantly from substantial engagement with their father.
 In particular, a study in the U.S. and New Zealand found the presence of the natural father was the most significant factor in reducing rates of early sexual activity and rates of teenage pregnancy in girls.
-Furthermore, another argument is that neither a mother nor a father is actually essential in successful parenting, and that single parents as well as homosexual couples can support positive child outcomes.
-According to this set of research, children need at least one consistently responsible adult with whom the child can have a positive emotional connection.
-Having more than one of these figures contributes to a higher likelihood of positive child outcomes.
+However, neither a mother nor a father is actually essential in successful parenting, and both single parents as well as homosexual couples can support positive child outcomes.
+Children need at least one consistently responsible adult with whom they can form a positive emotional bond.
+Having multiple such figures further increases the likelihood of positive outcomes.
+Recent research also suggests that the way parents interact with infants can influence early brain development.
+Parents who guide their baby's attention during play by shifting their gaze between a toy and the child tend to have infants with more complex brain activity.
+This attention-guiding behavior helps infants process social cues more effectively.